-High Court Enforcement Officers or bailiffs from the County Court are involved.
+- High Court Enforcement Officers or bailiffs from the County Court are involved.

 Bailiffs and the HMRC

-If your limited Company has tax debts and they are now considered HMRC arrears or you have failed an HMRC time to pay?
-Then usually the HMRC officer will instruct enforcement officers to attend your business without going via the courts to collect money.
+If your limited company has tax debts, and they are now considered HMRC arrears or have you failed an HMRC time to pay?
+The HMRC officer usually instructs enforcement officers to attend your business without going through the courts to collect money.
 An HMRC enforcement officer has powers similar to but is not an HMRC.
-Bailiff (Not court-appointed when instructed directly by HMRC).
+Bailiff (not court-appointed when instructed directly by HMRC).

 Enforcement at commercial premises